PO4670 Political Parties

 Online noticeboard Term 1 2017–18

-Meetings in term 1 take place on Mondays, 12 noon, College Green 2 (NOT Room 2041A in Arts building, which was used only for the week 1 introductory lecture).
-Topics 5 and 6 will take place on succesive Thursdays 10 am till noon in Regent House, due to our losing two Mondays to Hurricane Ophelia and a bank holiday.
-Meetings are scheduled to run for 1–2 hours; on average they usually last around 90 minutes.
+Meetings in term 1 took place on Mondays, 12 noon, College Green 2.
+Meetings were scheduled to run for 1–2 hours; on average they usually lasted around 90 minutes.
 Note that the schedule for term 2 may be different.
 In term 2 this module is taught by Dr Emanuel Coman.

-The first meeting is introductory, giving an overview of the first term of the module.
+The first meeting was introductory, giving an overview of the first term of the module.
 The remainder of the module for the first term proceeds via weekly seminars (ie not lectures).
 Please try to refrain from reading / sending texts during classes!

-This page is updated weekly during teaching term 1, usually on Monday afternoons.
+This page was updated weekly during teaching term 1, usually on Monday afternoons.
 All the downloadable readings are ALSO on the module's Blackboard page.

 |Meeting||Topic number||Subject of discussion|

 |Monday 25 September 2017 (2041B, Arts building)||1||Introduction to the module|

 |Monday 23 October||4||Congruence of intra-party attitudes|

 |Thursday 2 November (10–12, Regent House)||6||Party identification|

 |Monday 13 November||7||Downsian model of party competition|